 The RAU’s extensive network of industry associates means that you will have the advantage of learning from visiting speakers in key areas of business management.
 These will complement your lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning, and case studies.

 Particular attention is paid to developing your teamwork skills and written and oral presentations will be developed, especially during the final year.

 Modules are assessed through a range of coursework, including essays, reports, presentations, tests and group work.
 There are timed, unseen examinations at the end of each year.

-The Research Project (dissertation) is an integral part of the course, leading to your BSc (Hons) classification.
-It gives you the opportunity to study in-depth a subject of specific interest or of direct relevance to your employment aspirations.
+The Research Project is an integral part of the course, giving you the opportunity to study in-depth a subject of specific interest or of direct relevance to your employment aspirations.